 At 3.8km you reach “The Saddle” (see the red arrow in the image below).
 You are not yet at the top of Ha Ling Peak, but the Saddle is the first point where you can see over the upper ridge to see the views on the other side of the mountain.
 From the Saddle, you can choose to go left to the summit of Ha Ling Peak, or right to the less popular Miners Peak trail (a great alternative to avoid the crowds),

 The 360-degree views from the top of Ha Ling Peak are breathtaking.
 To the north you can see from Mount Lady MacDonald all the way down the Bow Valley to Exshaw.
-In-between, you’ll see Quarry Lake (Canmore’s favorite swimming hole), the Rundle Forebay Reservoir (great for SUP and kayaking!) and the emerald-green Stinky River flowing into the Bow River.
+In-between, you’ll see Quarry Lake (Canmore’s favorite swimming hole) and the Rundle Forebay Reservoir (great for SUP and kayaking!).

 Behind you, you’ll enjoy views spanning from Goat Creek all the way to the Spray Lakes.
 To your right, Miners Peak proudly juts out over Canmore, while to the left you’ll have an up-close look at the south summit of Mount Rundle, home to the East End of Rundle (EEOR) – another of our favorite difficult Canmore hikes.